Hiptostee/Portfolio/README.md

 ### 🌱💰 Invest4Better: Sustainable & Profitable Investing App

-**Overview:** Invest4Better is an application developed for the Congressional App Challenge.
+**Overview:** [Invest4Better](https://invest4better.org/) is an application developed for the Congressional App Challenge.
 It empowers users to make investment decisions that are not only financially sound but also environmentally responsible.
 It guides users through sector selection based on ESG scores, allows them to analyze selected companies with a proprietary **I4B Index**, and provides **AI-powered recommendations** for sustainable and profitable investments.

 ![invest4better.org](/images/invest4better.png)

+This project was made in collaboration with Abhay Gupta (John Jay High School) and Rishabh Nambiar (Binghamton University)

 ---